liulab-dfci/TRUST4/README.md

 * #### Build custom V,J,C gene database (files for -f and --ref)

-To generate the file specified by "-f", you need the reference genome of the species you are interested in and corresponding genome annotation GTF file.
+To generate the file specified by "-f", you need the reference genome (e.g. hg38 for human, or mm10 for mouse) of the species you are interested in and corresponding genome annotation GTF file (e.g. gencode v35 for human, or gencode mV21 for mouse).
 Then you can use command

 	perl BuildDatabaseFa.pl reference.fa annotation.gtf bcr_tcr_gene_name.txt > bcrtcr.fa